Heizregister/drossel-mongoose/README.md

 ### Resolve (null|object|array)
 This is useful when you want to continue the process.
 if something arguments, return resolve "success."
-if empty array arguments, return resolve "no content."
+if empty array or empty object arguments, return resolve "no content."
 if no arguments, return resolve "continue."
 ```
 drossel.resolve(opt_args);